Calcium: Occurrence and production

 The major producers of calcium are China (about 10000 to 12000 tonnes per year), Russia (about 6000 to 8000 tonnes per year), and the United States (about 2000 to 4000 tonnes per year).
-Canada and France are also among the minor producers.
+Canada and France are among the minor producers.
 In 2005, about 24000 tonnes of calcium were produced; about half of the world's extracted calcium is used by the United States, with about 80% of the output used each year.

 In Russia and China, Davy's method of electrolysis is still used, but is instead applied to molten calcium chloride.
 Since calcium is less reactive than strontium or barium, the oxide–nitride coating that results in air is stable and lathe machining and other standard metallurgical techniques are suitable for calcium.

-In the United States and Canada, calcium is instead produced by reducing lime with aluminium at high temperatures.
+In the U.S. and Canada, calcium is instead produced by reducing lime with aluminium at high temperatures.
+In this process, powdered high-calcium lime and powdered aluminum are mixed and compacted into briquettes for a high degree of contact, which are then placed in a sealed retort which has been evacuated and heated to ~1200°C. The briquettes release calcium vapor into the vacuum for about 8 hours, which then condenses in the cooled ends of the retorts to form 24-34 kg pieces of calcium metal, as well as some residue of calcium aluminate.
+High-purity calcium can be obtained by distilling low-purity calcium at high temperatures.